-Solomon long ago had some words of wisdom for all of those who think compromise and change for the sake of change are as necessary as breathing: "My son, fear thou Jehovah and the king; And company not with them that are given to change" (Pro.
+Solomon long ago had some words of wisdom for all of those who think change for the sake of change is as necessary as breathing: "My son, fear thou Jehovah and the king; And company not with them that are given to change" (Pro.
 24:21).
-It is significant that those who are so much urging change in our teaching and practice are those who do not fear Jehovah.
+It is significant that those who are urging change in our teaching and practice are those who do not fear Jehovah.
 In fact, they consider the concept of fear of God to be heresy.
 Those who have a Scriptural fear for the Almighty would not dare to presume to either augment or diminish the Gospel by one iota.

-There is also a warning in Solomon's words for those who do fear God: "Company not with them that are given to change."
-There is already a wide breach between brethren, but it is destined to grow wider and finally become an unbridgeable chasm, even as it did a century ago.
+Solomon's words also contain a warning for those who fear God not to associate with change agents.
+A wide breach already exists between brethren, but it is destined to grow wider and finally become an unbridgeable chasm, even as it did a century ago.
 On the one hand there are those of us who, like Paul, are determined to shrink not from "declaring the whole counsel of God" and who are "set for the defence of the gospel" (Acts 20:27; Phi.
 1:16).
 On the other hand, there are many who have ceased to "give the more earnest heed to the things that were heard [the Gospel]" and they have already "drifted away from them" (Heb.
 2:1).
 These are those who can no longer be content with the purity and simplicity of the primitive Gospel.
 While we remain firmly rooted in the apostles' doctrine, they have cut themselves loose from its restrictions.
 They are still in the drifting and changing process.
 The full extent of their eventual apostasy is any man's guess, but many of them have adopted seed principles sufficiently corrupt to take them to full-blown denominational status.
 It is not a question of whether we must cease to have any company with them, but only one of when.
 Some are already so far gone that fellowshipping them would be little different from fellowshipping the Disciples of Christ denomination.
-Many others are well on their way down the same wicked path.
+Many others are well on their way down the same broad and wicked path.
 The cause of it all is their willingness to change the unchangeable Gospel.

 The Gospel is the incorruptible seed, "the word of God, which liveth and abideth forever" (1 Pet.
 1:23, KJV).
-Men may alter it, add to it, take out what they find offensive or unnecessary, mutilate it, explain it away, and make merchandise of it, or abuse it in a thousand other ways.
+Men may alter it, add to it, remove what they find offensive or unnecessary, mutilate it, explain it away, make merchandise of it, or abuse it in a thousand other ways.
 However, when they get through with their evil work, it will still be stubbornly, doggedly standing there as God's perfect will for man on earth and His perfect standard for man at the Judgment.
 After all, men do not really change the Gospel-it stands as God gave it.
 When men begin to tamper and toy with the Gospel, it becomes merely another false religious message that will damn the souls of both those who preach it and those who follow it.